charles-clerk-dev/new-wave-stack/README.md

 npm run dev
 ```

+Visit http://localhost:3000/.
 If everything is set up correctly, you should see something that looks like this:

 <img width="1745" alt="Screen Shot 2022-05-23 at 4 23 49 PM" src="https://user-images.githubusercontent.com/96198083/169914515-e35dde08-05e9-4d9f-ace1-a8d185e71a8e.png">